 Some of the temples near Neelkanth Mahadev Temple are:

-- Mansa Devi Temple: Mansa Devi Temple is a Hindu temple for goddess Mansa, on top of Bilwa Parvat in Haridwar, Uttarakhand.
-Also popular as ‘Bilwa Tirth’, this temple is among the panch tirth within Haridwar.
-‘Mansa’ means ‘wish’, hence it is a popular belief among the devotees that the goddess fulfils their wishes.
+- Mansa Devi Temple: Mansa Devi Temple is the shrine of goddess Mansa, on top of Bilwa Parbat in Haridwar, Uttarakhand.
+Also popular as ‘Bilwa Tirth’, the temple is among the Panch tirth within Haridwar.
+This temple is a holy shrine located around 51 km away from the temple.